Best Laid Plans (Once Upon a Time)

-"Best Laid Plans" is the seventeenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on March 29, 2015.
+"Best Laid Plans" is the sixteenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on March 29, 2015.

 In this episode David Nolan and Mary Margaret tell Emma Swan the secret they have been keeping from her; and Regina is found out by Mr. Gold, Maleficent, and Cruella, while flashbacks show Snow White and Prince Charming's past with the Apprentice and with Maleficent.

 Plot

 Opening Sequence

 A unicorn is shown galloping in the forest.